Know the Laws: Maine

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
 You will find contact information for organizations in your area on our ME State and Local Programs page.

 Note: Generally, the abuser does not have to have knowledge of the law in order to be arrested for breaking the law.
 If the abuser has or buys a gun in violation of the law, the abuser can be arrested, whether or not s/he knows that s/he was in violation of the law.*

 * United States v.
 Lippman, 369 F. 3d 1039 (8th Cir.
 2004); United States v.
 Henson, 55 F. Supp.
 2d 528 (S.D.
 W.V.
 1999)

 If none of these situations apply, you can still make a plan for your safety.
 See our Staying Safe page for more information.
-You can also contact your local domestic violence organization for additional help.
+You also may contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our ME State and Local Programs page under the Where to Find Help tab at the top of this page.

-If your abuser is able to purchase a gun, you can alert the police, and ask that his/her gun be taken away.
-Generally, it is not a good idea to assume that because your abuser was able to buy a gun, it is legal for him to have one.
-The criminal background check system is not foolproof.
+If the abuser is able to purchase a gun and you believe that s/he should not be able to have one under the law, you can alert the police, and ask that his/her gun be taken away and perhaps the police will investigate.
+Generally, it is not a good idea to assume that because the abuser was able to buy a gun, it is legal for him/her to have one.

 To find a domestic violence advocate in your area, please go to our ME State and Local Programs page under the Where to Find Help tab at the top of this page.